python-attrs/cattrs/README.md

 - Un/structuring rules are separate from the models.
   This allows models to have a one-to-many relationship with un/structuring rules, and to create un/structuring rules for models which you do not own and you cannot change.
   (_cattrs_ can be configured to use un/structuring rules from models using the [`use_class_methods` strategy](https://catt.rs/en/latest/strategies.html#using-class-specific-structure-and-unstructure-methods).)
+- Strongly lean on function composition.
+  Almost all problems in _cattrs_ can be solved by writing and composing functions (called _hooks_), instead of writing classes and subclassing.
+  This makes _cattrs_ code elegant, concise, powerful and amenable to all the rich Python ways of working with functions.
 - Invent as little as possible; reuse existing ordinary Python instead.
   For example, _cattrs_ did not have a custom exception type to group exceptions until the sanctioned Python [`exceptiongroups`](https://docs.python.org/3/library/exceptions.html#ExceptionGroup).
   A side-effect of this design decision is that, in a lot of cases, when you're solving _cattrs_ problems you're actually learning Python instead of learning _cattrs_.